-As a board member myself, I’ve experienced my fair share of unproductive meetings, and let me tell you, there actually is a better way.
+As board members ourselves, we’ve experienced our fair share of unproductive meetings, and let us tell you, there actually is a better way.
 It all depends on the planning you do before you ever step foot in the boardroom.
 Sure, that means making sure everyone finishes their assignments and thinking about what you want to cover, but the main thing is creating an effective board meeting agenda that puts all this info down in writing.

 Your board meeting agendas are the foundation of every meeting you run.
 They set the tone for how engaged (or conversely disengaged) everyone will be.
 Yes, they include a list of everything you want to cover, but they’re much more than that.
 It takes more than just creating a simple governance checklist and calling it a day.

 The roadmaps you create for your board meetings are so important to engagement and productivity.
-So I thought we’d take a step back and revisit the basics.
-I’ve even tossed in a few board meeting agenda templates to help you reimagine the structure you’re currently using.
+So we thought we’d take a step back and revisit the basics.
+We even tossed in a few board meeting agenda templates to help you reimagine the structure you’re currently using.
 Here’s what you can find in this complete playbook:

 Chances are, you’ve seen plenty of examples of poor preparation and badly chosen meeting topics to last you a lifetime.
-I know I have!
 Bad board meetings waste the time of your organization’s most valuable people.
 It should go without saying that that’s not something any organization should want.

 The only sure way to avoid this is by creating dynamic board meeting agendas.
 But how?

-I’ve narrowed it down to a few key steps that I think every board should know.
-Let’s take a look at a few steps that will help you create powerful board agendas that set your meetings up to be productive, collaborative, and engaging — regardless of if you’re meeting virtually or in-person.
+Let’s take a look at a few steps that will help you create powerful board agendas that set your meetings up to be productive, collaborative, and engaging — regardless of if you’re meeting virtually or in person.

 The organization of your board meeting agendas plays a big role in how well the meeting and conversation flow.
-Here are some things I’ve learned for organizing better board agendas:
+Here are some ways for organizing better board agendas:

 Really put some thought into how you organize your meetings.
 A clearly organized board meeting agenda will help make sure the conversation flows, so you can cut down on side conversations and get down to business.
 Otherwise, everyone will be mentally clocked out before you know it.

-Here are a few tips I’ve seen work well to avoid information overload with board meeting agendas:
+Here are a few tips that work well to avoid information overload with board meeting agendas:

 Respecting people’s time is something any leader should strive for.
 That includes your meetings!
 Show people that you value their time, and the energy in the room will be a lot higher!